-Policy CLE1 - Existing and new businesses within Settlement Boundaries.
-Proposals involving sustainable growth and expansion of new or existing commercial enterprises through conversion of existing buildings and well designed new buildings will be supported provided that the proposals: a. are on a scale commensurate with the generality of businesses within the Parish;
+Policy CLE1 - Existing and New businesses.
+Proposals involving sustainable growth and expansion of new or existing commercial enterprises through conversion of existing buildings and well designed new buildings that respect local character and protect residential amenity will be supported.
+Proposals that create or facilitate employment of people living in the Neighbourhood Area, or that facilitate home working or working from home are encouraged.

-- b. do not include Use Classes B2, B8 or C2a; - c. would not cause unacceptable disturbance to the occupiers of nearby residential property, particularly at times when activity in the immediate vicinity would otherwise be at a relatively quiet level; - d. create or facilitate employment for local people and, - e. demonstrate that, in the case of demolitions, any existing building subject to the proposal is no longer required for its existing use.

-Development that facilitates home working or working from home will be encouraged.

-8.2.2 There is a presumption in favour of development within the Settlement Boundaries shown in Maps 7a and 7b below.
-Development outside of the Settlement

-Boundaries is adequately covered by PFSB Policy E2 Sustainable Rural Development.

-- 8.2.3 The Plan for Stafford Borough has identified sufficient employment land at two recognised industrial estates and brownfield sites to meet the forecast commitment to 2031.
+8.2.2 The Plan for Stafford Borough has identified sufficient employment land at two recognised industrial estates and brownfield sites to meet the forecast commitment to 2031.
 It does not set any figure for employment land either in Colwich Parish or in the recognised industrial estates nearby in Hixon.
-Cannock Chase District Council have identified 26ha of employment land at Towers Business Park/Former Power Station, Rugeley, in their Local Plan. - 8.2.4 The Employment Land Review 2012 identifies land at Mill lane (EMP22) as not an attractive site.
-It is, however; in a convenient location for local residents and could accommodate new small businesses. - 8.2.5 Recent retail developments have been outside the villages.
-Residents prefer retail premises to be in the centre of villages rather than on the periphery by a ratio of two to one in spite of parking constraints so policies need to keep existing village centre commercial premises. - 8.2.6 The need to retain and promote the appropriate growth of small local businesses was identified in both the community consultation and the business questionnaire.
-Craft, leisure and retail businesses attracted particular support. - 8.2.7 The Stafford and Stone Town Centre Retail Capacity Study, updated in 2013, had some useful information for Colwich.
+Cannock Chase District Council have identified 26ha of employment land at Towers Business Park/Former Power Station, Rugeley, in their Local Plan.

+8.2.3 The Employment Land Review 2012 identifies land at Mill lane (EMP22) as not an attractive site.
+It is, however; in a convenient location for local residents and could accommodate new small businesses.

+8.2.4 Recent retail developments have been outside the villages.
+Residents prefer retail premises to be in the centre of villages rather than on the periphery by a ratio of two to one in spite of parking constraints so policies need to keep existing village centre commercial premises.

+8.2.5 The need to retain and promote the appropriate growth of small local businesses was identified in both the community consultation and the business questionnaire.
+Craft, leisure and retail businesses attracted particular support.

+8.2.6 The Stafford and Stone Town Centre Retail Capacity Study, updated in 2013, had some useful information for Colwich.
 Although the main reason for people to shop in a particular place is because it is nearby it is unlikely that Colwich residents will do their main food shopping in the Parish.
 According to the study three quarters of people do top-up shopping and of those 0.1% chose Gt.
 Haywood.
 About 5% shop for food on the internet.
 Wolseley Garden Centre attracts about a third of Stafford garden centre shoppers according to the survey.
-These are mostly from the centre and south east of Stafford. - 8.2.8 Although the level of self-employment nationally has risen it has been in relative decline in the Parish.
+These are mostly from the centre and south east of Stafford.

+8.2.7 Although the level of self-employment nationally has risen it has been in relative decline in the Parish.
 Colwich Parish Council are keen to promote enterprise, especially home-working, in appropriate locations where this does not have any adverse impact on the surrounding area and residential amenity.
-Between 2001 and 2011 there has been a drop from 11% to 6% in the percentage of people working at or from home although the level is still higher than all other Stafford parishes except for Eccleshall and Stone and also exceeds the number of people traveling to Stafford to work. - 8.2.9 In Stafford Borough's 2012 Land Review most growth is forecast to take place in Finance and Business Services and this could be accommodated in the Parish.
-The only other sectors forecast to grow in the plan period are Construction and Electricity, Gas & Water. - 8.2.10 The 2011 Census includes 143 people who work as process, plant and machine operatives, 120 in Sales and Customer Services and 180 in Caring, Leisure and Other Service Occupations.
+Between 2001 and 2011 there has been a drop from 11% to 6% in the percentage of people working at or from home although the level is still higher than all other Stafford parishes except for Eccleshall and Stone and also exceeds the number of people traveling to Stafford to work.

+8.2.8 In Stafford Borough's 2012 Land Review most growth is forecast to take place in Finance and Business Services and this could be accommodated in the Parish.
+The only other sectors forecast to grow in the plan period are Construction and Electricity, Gas & Water.

+8.2.9 The 2011 Census includes 143 people who work as process, plant and machine operatives, 120 in Sales and Customer Services and 180 in Caring, Leisure and Other Service Occupations.